hafen/aws/README.md

 *****
 * Copy all emr-2.4.2/install-* scripts to your S3 Bucket (ignore the Rhipe-*tar.gz)
 * Edit the command below replacing **bucket** with your own S3 bucket and specificying the key-pair you just made
-* Run the command from the command line on your local machine where you installed elastic-mapreduce as outlined in the install guild above
+* Run the command from the command line on your local machine where you installed elastic-mapreduce as outlined in the install guide above

 ````
 ./elastic-mapreduce --create --alive --name "VelocityCluster" --enable-debugging \